gwu-libraries/scholarspace/README.md

         > r.users << User.find_by_user_key('YOUR_ADMIN_USER_EMAIL@gwu.edu')
         > r.save

+  We will [add the content-admin users](#dev-add-content-admin) shortly through the /roles UI.

 ### (Optional) Populate the initial content blocks

   Run the rake task that takes the content of the HTML files in config/locales/content_blocks and populates the associated content blocks.
 Note that for an existing instance, running this rake task will overwrite any chnages you've made to the content blocks!